Merovex/merovex.com/_pages/astro-empires/seven-ten-guide.md

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

+**Revised 2016.** While it appears AE no longer allows the tenth base in seven days, the basic concepts in this guide are good for any starting player.
+I've left the older data for reference.

+The Ten-Seven Guide assists novice players with early empire building to enhance their overall Astro Empires playing experience.
+The goal of this guide is to help players build ten bases in the first week, and educate players in key aspects of early game play.
+It is important to balance astro selection, structure building, and scouting.
+For the first three days player bases are immune to attack, but players need to remain focused on building proper defenses.
+This guide will also lightly touch on combat, which is discussed in greater detail on this site.
+The one-week goal provides "free" players (those who will not be upgrading) a chance to build one extra base before free account restrictions are applied.

 The important thing to remember about this guide is diligence.
 The rules change means players cannot be sloppy at any time.
 The time demands the first week are high; perhaps higher than other times.
 You are the most vulnerable because you are a target of any player and your defenses are weakest.
-This guide favors the &#8220;Turtle&#8221; approach, high defenses over high fleet; as novice players may be less prepared for the rigors of constant combat.
+This guide favors the "Turtle" approach, high defenses over high fleet; as novice players may be less prepared for the rigors of constant combat.

 This guide does not dive into details.
 There are more detailed discussions of much of what is written here in other guides found on this site.
 Some advice here goes against popular wisdom, and the guide tries to explain why.
 This guide also assumes you have at least read the information provided by Astro Empires.

 ## Astro Picking

-<strong>Your First Astro.</strong> You will start on a moon, that is how Astro Empires is programmed.
-The ideal start astro is a Metal-3 (Rocky, Crater or Metallic)
-moon in Slot-1 or Slot-2.
+**Your First Astro.** You will start on a moon, that is how Astro Empires is programmed.
+The ideal start astro is a Metal-3 (Rocky, Crater or Metallic) moon in Slot-1 or Slot-2.
 If you do not have both the quality of metal or the slot, restart your account until you do.
 This will take some time.
 If it seems you have no choice, prefer a Slot-1 or Slot-2 Metal-2 (Arid, Tundra, Gaia or Earthy) astro.
-The <em>best</em> choice is a Slot-2 Rocky for a start as it provides excellent fertility and decent solar.
+The *best* choice is a Slot-2 Rocky for a start as it provides excellent fertility and decent solar.

 Metal-3 astros (which also includes Asteroids) provide the best construction/production rates, which is critical at the beginning.
 Metal-2 astros provide less, but they provide more space for structures.
 For this reason, some will advise Metal-2 astros for Research bases as they provide capacity to build your Research Labs.
 The first base tends to become a Research base, so you may decide keeping your Metal-2 base is acceptable.

 The slot affects solar output and fertility.
 Slot-1 gives you the best solar energy, but Slot-2 provides a boost to fertility.
 The [Advanced Base Guide] provides a deeper discussion on why Slot-2s are the preferred choice.

 Restarting accounts is a feature Astro Empires provides because players tended to delete accounts that had unacceptable astros and start over.
 This created a considerable amount of chaos.
 So, this feature provides more stability, while providing you a chance to have a decent start.

-<strong>Other Astros.</strong> The [Advanced Base Guide] provides a recommendation of which bases to build after the first.
+**Other Astros.** The [Advanced Base Guide] provides a recommendation of which bases to build after the first.
 The focus is on astros that you should seek next.
 It also discusses when you should prefer planets, moons or asteroids (a.k.a.
 Roids).
 In a nutshell, if you plan on upgrading, favor moons or roids.
 If you do not plan on upgrading, prefer Planets.
 Merovech, who always upgrades, prefers Roids, because it takes two terraforms to provide the same space as a Planet, and one terraform to provide the same space as a Moon; but cost of Planetary Ring defenses are 1/4th that of Planets, or 1/2 that of Moons.

-<strong>Location.</strong> Building your bases too close together is a very bad idea.
+**Location.** Building your bases too close together is a very bad idea.
 Larger rivals may easily pick them off in rapid succession.
 Therefore, try not to have more than one base in a region.
 Defensively speaking, your bases need to be self-sufficient.
 The closest your bases should be is in adjacent regions, but even that risks your bases being attacked in short order by a dedicated opponent.

 The table below lists the cost of each base, the cumulative cost of bases built that day, what econ you should have on that day to ensure you can plant those bases, and what day you should plant that base.
 Merovech managed to plant an extra base on Day Three on Ixion, which helped ensure he built all the bases in time.